• Skip to content

 It is the responsibility of the board and senior management to ensure the organization is protected against fraud.

-Having good internal controls and consistent auditing processes can help to eliminate the opportunity of fraud within your organization.
+Having good internal controls and consistent auditing processes can help to eliminate the opportunity for fraud within your organization.

 What do you do to protect your organization against fraud?